FurkanKambay/ms-cert-exams-json/README.md

 # Microsoft Certification Exams in JSON

-> JSON files were automatically generated using [FurkanKambay/ms-cert-exam-parser](https://github.com/FurkanKambay/ms-cert-exam-parser) on January 9, 2019.
+> JSON files were automatically generated using [ms-cert-exam-parser].
+>
+> Check the latest commit for the date and time of the update.

 ## Why

 I track my study progress on a few exams on Trello.
-By having the data in JSON, you can transfer it easily.
+By having the data in JSON, you can transfer it more easily than copy-pasting.
 The simplest example is to create a task list in Markdown.
-Or you can go big and use Trello's API to create a board per exam.
+Or you can go bigger and use Trello's API to create a board per each exam using the JSON data.
 (or GitHub's API to create issues and lists... use whatever service you'd like)

 ## JSON Structure

-Sample is from the [Python exam 98-381](https://www.microsoft.com/en-us/learning/exam-98-381.aspx).
+Excerpt output from the [Python exam 98-381].

 ``` jsonc
 [